 Attractions in the Old Town of Nessebar – What to see and visit?

 The Old Town of Nessebur (UNESCO) is one of the oldest towns in Europe founded around 3000 years B.C.
 The first settlers in these lands were the Thracians.
 Nessebar is known as the richest town in architectural monuments from the Middle Ages in Bulgaria.
-The Old Town was declared an architectural-historical reserve of national importance on 18 July 1956.
-UNESCO included it in the List of World Cultural Heritage Sites in 1983.
+The Old Town was declared an architectural-historical reserve of national importance on 18 July 1956 and in 1983 it was included in the UNESCO List of World Cultural Heritage Sites.

 Today’s original romantic atmosphere in the Old Nessebar is still alive: narrow cobblestone paths, two-floor houses with stone-built ground floors and wooden upper levels, standing out over the street, small workshops, traditional pubs & taverns.
 The town is one of the main tourist attractions on the Black sea coast and especially for the tourists who spend their holiday in the summer resorts of Sunny Beach, Pomorie, and Ravda which are very close to the city.